Toggle Location Modal

 Gastritis

-A cross-sectional study in 2021 by Feysia ZT revealed a strikingly high prevalence of gastritis, affecting nearly eight out of ten individuals (78.8%).
+A cross-sectional study in 2021 by Feysia ZT revealed a strikingly high prevalence of gastritis, affecting nearly 8 out of 10 individuals (78.8%).
 Imagine sitting down to eat a delicious meal, and a gnawing discomfort settles in the stomach.
 This indicates the sign of gastritis, a surprisingly common condition in India.

 The inside of the stomach has a soft layer protecting it from digestive juices and breaking down food.
 Gastritis occurs when this inner lining becomes inflamed or irritated.
 The irritation can often lead to discomfort in the upper abdomen.